 In 2010, WeSeeHope (formerly HopeHIV) pioneered a model for working with street children and other vulnerable children in 20 communities in eastern Kenya.
 Their model involved training up local people within the communities to be better able to cope with the difficult circumstances that arise when supporting the vulnerable.
 LiveTwice partnered with this work in 2012 to help make these important support networks self-sustainable.
 Through training and capacity building workshops the project aimed to make these community support systems independent, without the need of outside finance or supervision.

 Due to the successes of this work, in early 2014, LiveTwice and WeSeeHope were able to begin replicating this model in new communities.
-LiveTwice Founder Liz Earle MBE was pleased to be able to visit this particular project in Kenya earlier this year; read about her visit here.
+LiveTwice Founder Liz Earle MBE was pleased to be able to visit this particular project in Kenya; read about her visit here.

 WeSeeHope and the Salvation Army have identified many areas that these communities could benefit with further support on.
 The support from LiveTwice focuses on: